 - In a medium bowl combine 1 1/2 cups flour, sugar, salt and baking powder.
 Mix well.

-- In you mixer combine the butter, eggs, milk, vanilla extract, lemon juice and zest.
+- In a mixer combine the butter, eggs, milk, vanilla extract, lemon juice and zest.
 Mix on medium speed.

 - Slowly mix in the dry ingredients.